 If your glossy coating has fallen off in spots, remove it completely before you begin.

-Be kind with yourself.
-Don’t vent your rage on the weak metal since it will deteriorate.
-Take care of your copper as if it were a pet.
+Be kind to yourself.
+Don’t vent your rage on the metal since it will deteriorate.
+Take care of your copper as if it Are a pet.

 In extreme situations, use harsh chemicals such as baking soda.